DeviaVir/zenbot/README.md

 - Out of the box, zenbot is an AI-powered trade advisor for GDAX (gives you buy or sell signals while watching live data).
 - Enable trades by simply giving it your GDAX API key.
 - Trade strategy is exposed in the config file.
 This allows you to have full control over the bot's actions and logic.
+For example, instead of trading on GDAX, you could trade on a different exchange or currency pair by implementing a few lines of JavaScript.
 - A live candlestick graph is provided via a built-in HTTP server.

 HOWEVER.
 BE AWARE that once you hook up zenbot to a live exchange, the damage done is your fault, not mine! **As with buying bitcoin in general, risk is involved and caution is essential. bitcoin is an experiment, and so is zenbot.**